psztrnk/catalog-app/README.md

 2. Download and unpack the `.zip` file.
 3. Overwrite all files **except your `config` folder** of your Catalog installation with the contents of the `zip`.
 4. Basically that's it.
 The update script will handle the rest.
+5. If anything breaks, please restore your installation and open an issue on GitHub.

 ## Features